-If you develop a painful bump on your face, and you’re positive that it’s not a pimple, you’re probably suffering from an ingrown hair.
+If you develop a painful bump on your face, and you’re positive that it’s not a pimple, you probably have ingrown hair.

-An ingrown facial hair occurs when a hair that’s been shaved, waxed, or tweezed curls and grows sideways into your skin instead of toward the surface.
+An ingrown facial hair occurs when hair that’s been shaved, waxed, or tweezed curls and grows sideways into your skin instead of toward the surface.
 They can also happen when dead skin cells clog hair follicles, forcing the hair to grow at a different angle under your skin.
-The odds of having an ingrown hair increases if your hair is naturally curly.
+The odds of having ingrown hair increase if your hair is naturally curly.

 If possible, use cleansers that exfoliate your skin.
 Rub your face in a circular motion to remove dead skin cells.